bigskysoftware/missing/docs/rfp.md

 `nav` tags with a `ul` inside of it will render as a horizontal nav element.

-All this without additional classes needed: Untitled CSS takes interpretive advantage of semantic HTML.
+All this without additional classes needed: missing CSS takes interpretive advantage of semantic HTML.

 ## A Few High Power Component Classes

-In addition to the pure-HTML styling mentioned above, Untitled CSS will provide a small number of "high power" component classes.
+In addition to the pure-HTML styling mentioned above, missing CSS will provide a small number of "high power" component classes.

 The term "High Power" means that the components will not require multiple uses of classes, but rather a single class